-Spring Creek campground has designated sites with tables and fire rings.
-The campground has a vault toilet but no water.
+Spring Creek campground has 12 designated sites with tables, fire rings, and lantern hooks at each site.
+The campground has a vault toilet with limited servicing.
+No water available.
 No fees charged and camping is open all year.
-Services reduced March 15-Sept.
-15, 2014 and no services Sept 15, 2014-March 15, 2015.
+No RV's allowed.
+Spring Creek has 13 designated campsites.

-Rush campground is located about 5 miles off of Highway 14 between Yellville and Buffalo Point.
+Rush Campground is located about 5 miles off of Highway 14 between Yellville and Buffalo Point.
 The road is paved until you enter the park, then becomes graded gravel.
-The campground is accessed across Rush creek and may not be accessible during high water.
-Sites at the campground include a table and fire ring.
-Rush campground is open all year and no fees are charged.
-Vault toilet open with reduced servicing March 15-Sept.
-15, 2014.
+The campground is accessed across Rush Creek and may not be accessible during periods of high water.
+Rush has 12 sites at the campground that include a table, fire ring, and lantern hook.
+Rush Campground is open all year and no fees are charged.
+Vault toilet open with limited servicing.
+No RV's allowed, tent camping only.